Blog/Comparison

 TrainingPeaks now includes strength training support -- a meaningful expansion from its endurance-only roots.
 You can log strength workouts on the platform.
 However, the strength experience is still secondary to the endurance tools.
 There is no dedicated Apple Watch app for gym logging; TrainingPeaks syncs structured workouts to the native Apple Workout app but does not provide a gym-logging interface on the wrist.
 The platform's structured workout builder, coaching marketplace, and analytics remain most powerful for swim/bike/run.

 For pure endurance athletes, TrainingPeaks' strength addition rounds out an already comprehensive platform.
-For lifters who also do cardio, Incredible's strength-first approach with recovery integration is more useful.
+For lifters who also do cardio, Incredible's strength-first logging and shared recorded-workout state may be more useful.

 Vitals

-Incredible tracks six vitals with historical trends: HRV, Sleep Score, Resting Heart Rate, Body Temperature, SpO2, and Respiratory Rate.
-These are read from Apple Watch and HealthKit, displayed with trend context, and integrated into the readiness algorithm.
+Incredible tracks six vitals with historical trends: HRV, Sleep Score, Resting Heart Rate, Body Temperature, Blood Oxygen, and Respiratory Rate.
+Blood Oxygen is displayed separately.

 TrainingPeaks does not natively track vitals.
 It can display HRV data imported from third-party apps, and it accepts some biometric data via syncing services, but it does not have its own biometric tracking or a dedicated Apple Watch app for data collection.
 The platform is built around training files (FIT, TCX) from bike computers and GPS watches, not wrist-worn biometric sensors.